In this post I’m going to talk about five common Reddit fails that could lead to your accounts getting banned or deleted.

 This is why many subreddits implement strict self-promotion limits (if not totally forbid them).
 Some subs will let you post one self-promo over a certain period (like once every 14 days, for example).
-Others will look at the ratio of your self-promo posts to the rest of your content and use that as a basis to decide whether you’re getting kicked out of the sub.
+Others will look at the ratio of your self-promo posts to the rest of your content and use that as a basis to decide whether you’re getting a deleted post or just plain kicked out of the sub.

-Posting a good mix of your own links and other high-quality content is the best strategy.
+Posting a good mix of your own links and other high-quality content with a relevant post title is the best strategy.
 Needless to say, a certain level of subtlety is needed here.
 However, it’s always better to err on the side of caution and keep the fraction of self-promo posts on your profile to a minimum.

 How to avoid being deleted or banned

 Following the rules mentioned above and avoiding these five common pitfalls should dramatically improve your chances of surviving on Reddit.